 "@type": "api:Container",

-"api:containerOf": { "@id": "ex:Item },
+"api:containerOf": { "@id": "ex:Item" },

-"api:contains": [
+"api:member": [

 { "@id": "4", "@type": "ex:Item", "ex:name": "example item 4" },